 Fear of Pain and Discomfort

-Some people refuse to go through detox because of withdrawal symptoms.
+Some addicts avoid detox because of withdrawal symptoms.
 They may have heard that some people experience withdrawal symptoms such as nausea, vomiting, muscle pains, irritability and the like when they stop using drugs.
 Many people avoid detox so they can avoid the pain associated with detox.

 Inpatient rehabilitation services can help an addicted person to get over his or her bad habits.
-Such an establishment can help the person to detox and learn positive coping methods for handing emotional pain and stress with the added benefit of helping the person avoid using addictive substances for the long-term.
+Such an establishment can assist the person to detox and learn positive coping methods for handling emotional pain and stress with the added benefit of helping the person avoid using addictive substances for the long-term.